Tag: software

 To summarize, nearshore development companies offer the following:

-Language Barriers – English is usually not the developers’ native language, so definite barriers can exist.
+Language Barriers – Except for Canada in some cases, English is usually not the developers’ native language, so definite barriers can exist.

 Time Disparity – No more than a few hours’ difference in time.